Marketing Funnel KPIs for Each Stage + How to Track Them

 Track CSAT at various touchpoints in the customer journey to understand the overall level of user satisfaction.

 The churn rate measures the percentage of customers who downgraded or canceled their subscription plan.
-It’s equal to the number of customers who left during a given period divided by the number of customers present at the start of that period, multiplied by 100.
+It’s equal to the number of customers who left during a given period divided by the number of customers at the start of that period, multiplied by 100.

 Churn is on the flip side of retention.
 Reducing churn will improve your retention rate, which in turn, will increase your CLV.